Board of Directors

 New bio coming soon.

-• Dara Vance (she/her), Treasurer
+• Dara Vance (she/her), Director

 Dara Vance is a Floridian raised by Hillbillies.
 She moved to WV in fall 2020 to take her life in a new direction.
 She served with AmeriCorps, worked in the recovery community, and worked as a grant accountant.
 Dara is an exhibiting art who's current work focus on incorporating embroidery, illustration, and found objects (she means bones and skulls).
 Dara lives in Williamsburg with cats, dogs, sheep, and a donkey.